Could a semi-detached house extension help our client, Rebecca?

 The client liked that the rear utility room was accessible from the garden so her children could undress and dirty boots and shoes were kept outside the main house.

-We focused on the kitchen and dining area and tried to solve the problem utility room caused, both how to access it from the garden and also so that it doesn’t lie in the way between the house and garden.
+We focused on the kitchen and dining area and tried to solve the problem that the utility room caused, both how to access it from the garden and also so that it doesn’t lie in the way between the house and garden.

 The client had a budget of £30,000 and we knew this would be a tight budget for an extension.